 Remember – camaraderie is key!
 As a manager, you need get in on the action and build strong relationships and allyships with your staff.

-Six simple ways to improve employee relations
+Six simple ways to encourage friendly employee relationships:

 - Try to reward teams rather than singling out an individual.
 This fosters a sense of togetherness and shared pride in a job well done.